-- The Investment Manager recommending changes to the SIPO. - A change in roles and responsibilities. - A permanent change in risk and return characteristics of the relevant market.
+- the Investment Manager recommending changes to the SIPO; - a change in roles and responsibilities; or - a permanent change in risk and return characteristics of the relevant market.

 SIPO reviews take into account the views of FundRock and the Investment Manager and if required the views of external experts.